-SAN FRANCISCO/LOS ANGELES, May 31, 2015—AIDS/LifeCycle® announced today that participants raised a record-breaking $16.3 million dollars to support San Francisco AIDS Foundation and the HIV/AIDS-related services of the Los Angeles LGBT Center.
-Their achievement shattered last year's amount by more than $800,000, maintaining AIDS/LifeCycle as the world's largest annual HIV/AIDS fundraiser.
+SAN FRANCISCO/LOS ANGELES, June 5, 2016—AIDS/LifeCycle® announced today that participants raised over $16.1 million dollars to support San Francisco AIDS Foundation and the HIV/AIDS-related services of the Los Angeles LGBT Center.
+AIDS/LifeCycle remains the world's largest annual single event HIV/AIDS fundraiser.
 Nearly 2,400 cyclists pedaled out of Cow Palace this morning on the 35th anniversary of the Center for Disease Control’s first reported cases of HIV.

-In the seven days it takes the riders to reach Los Angeles, almost 1,000 people in the United States will become infected with HIV.
+Each year, more than 50,000 people in the United States become infected with HIV.
 Today, there are more than 1.2 million people in the U.S. and 30+ million around the world living with HIV.
-One out of every five people living with HIV nationwide is not aware of their status.
-Since the ride began as the California AIDS Ride in 1993, participants have raised more than $214 million and completed more than 42,000 journeys on bikes from San Francisco to Los Angeles.
+One out of every eight people living with HIV nationwide is not aware of their status.
+Since the ride began as the California AIDS Ride in 1993, participants have raised more than $220 million and completed more than 55,000 journeys on bikes from San Francisco to Los Angeles.

-AIDS/LifeCycle’s sponsors are FedEx Corporation, Gilead Sciences, Inc., Wells Fargo, and Bank of America.
+AIDS/LifeCycle’s sponsors are FedEx Corporation, Bloomberg Philanthropies, Gilead Sciences, and Wells Fargo.
 The official Bike Sponsor is Cannondale.

 AIDS/LifeCycle is a fully-supported, seven-day bike ride from San Francisco to Los Angeles.
 It's a life-changing ride—not a race—through some of California's most beautiful countryside.
 AIDS/LifeCycle is co-produced by the Los Angeles LGBT Center and San Francisco AIDS Foundation and is designed to advance their shared interest to reduce new HIV infections and improve the quality of life for people living with HIV/AIDS.
 Visit us at aidslifecycle.org.